tornadocash-community/tornado-pool-factory/README.md

-# Tornado Instances Factory
+# Tornado Pool Factory

 ## About

-This repository contains:
+Separate instance of [Tornado classic](https://github.com/tornadocash/tornado-core) is needed for each [token, denomination] pair.
+This repository contains smart contracts of Tornado Pool Factory, which is used to create and register new pools:

+- factory creates a new Tornado pool
+- if there is [pool registry](https://github.com/Rezan-vm/tornado-relayer-registry/blob/main/contracts/tornado-proxy/InstanceRegistry.sol) on this chain (only ETH mainnet for now), the factory also creates [governance](https://github.com/tornadocash/tornado-governance) proposal for registration new pool in instance registry

+There are two deployed contracts:

-1. `InstanceFactory` - instance factory for the creation new Tornado ERC20/native pools
+1. `InstanceFactory` - instance factory for the creation of new Tornado ERC20/native pools
-2. `InstanceProposalCreator` - governance proposal factory for the addition of new Tornado instances to the Tornado router
+2. `InstanceProposalCreator` - governance proposal factory for the addition of new Tornado instances to the Tornado instance registry

 ### InstanceFactory

-Anyone can create a new instance by calling `createInstanceClone` method of the factory with parameters:
+Anyone for sidechains and only governance for mainnet can create a new instance by calling `createInstanceClone` method of the factory with parameters:

-1. `address token` - address of ERC20 token for a new instance, zero address for the native instance
+1. `address token` - address of ERC20 token for a new instance, zero address for the native currency
-2. `uint256 denomination` - denomination for new instance (tokens can only be deposited in certain denominations into instances)
+2. `uint256 denomination` - denomination for new instance (tokens can only be deposited in certain denominations into Tornado instances)

 ### InstanceProposalCreator

-Anyone can create governance proposal for the addition of a new instance by calling `createProposalApprove/createProposalPermit` method of the factory with parameters (proposal creation fee in TORN is charged from sender):
+Anyone can create a governance proposal for the addition of a new instance by calling `createProposalApprove/createProposalPermit` method of the factory with parameters (proposal creation fee in TORN is charged from the sender):

 1. `address token` - address of ERC20 token for a new instance, zero address for the native instance
 2. `uint24 uniswapPoolSwappingFee` - fee value of Uniswap instance which will be used for `TORN/token` price determination. `3000` means 0.3% fee Uniswap pool.
 Zero value for the native instance.
 3. `uint256[] denominations` - list of denominations for each new instance (tokens can only be deposited in certain denominations into instances).
 4. `uint32[] protocolFees` - list of protocol fees for each new instance (this fee is only charged from registrated relayer during withdrawal process). `100` means 1% of instance denomination fee for withdrawal throw registrated relayer.

-## Factory parameters
+## Parameters

 ### InstanceProposalCreator

 1. `max number of new instances in one proposal` - the current version supports the addition of a maximum of 4 instances at once.
-2. `proposal creation fee` - this fee is charged from creator of proposal during `createProposalApprove/createProposalPermit` factory method execution.
+2. `proposal creation fee` - this fee is charged from creator of the proposal during `createProposalApprove/createProposalPermit` factory method execution.
 It can be changed by governance.
 Default value is stored in `config.js`.
 3. `TWAPSlotsMin` - minimum number of TWAP slots for Uniswap pool that is chosen during `createProposalApprove/createProposalPermit` factory method call.
 It can be changed by governance.
-Default value is stored in `config.js`.
+The default value is stored in `config.js`.

 ## Warnings

 1. This version of the factory creates a proposal for **immutable** Tornado instance initialization.
-2. For `InstanceProposalCreator` users should manually propose a proposal after its creation using the factory (in governance UI for example).
-As `propose()` method caller must have 1000 TORN locked in the governance.
-Moreover, the proposer can't propose more than one proposal simultaneously.

 ## Tests